Lady Eve is a minor DC Comics villainess.

 She essentially looks European, further deepening the mystery of her tribe’s origin.

 (If keeping her White appearance, one might attempt to paper over the obvious issues by making up something involving the Phantom.
 And the descendants of a party of British colonists cursed during the Raj, the men magically unable to leave the desert.
-Almost certainly not worth it, though).
+If you don’t know zilch about India that might work.
+Since everyone is now actually from, say, Leeds).

 (The obvious alternative is to make her look more Desi, and not sweep her roots under the (mughal) rug).